Campsey Priory: Foundation

 The site chosen was a secluded spot with direct river and road access to important centres nearby, and plentiful natural resources.
 Skirting between Wickham Market and Lower Hacheston, where the Rivers Deben and Ore (a tributary of the Alde, passing Parham) are barely a mile apart, the freshwater channel of the Deben turns south and meanders through a broad valley of water-meadows past Rendlesham and Pettistree to the lower crossing at Ufford.
-The priory was located at a higher crossing, on the east bank of the river, at the foot of the land sloping down through Ash and Loudham on the Campsea side.
+The priory was located at a higher crossing, on the east bank of the river, at the foot of the land sloping down through Ash and Loudham on the Campsey side.
 To its north the river flowed into a meare before issuing past the priory and its adjacent watermill.